 The Nevermore Haunt

 The old Kaufman’s Store (previously Isaac Benesch and Sons) remained vacant until 2015 when it was acquired by Engineered Fear Productions (that’s us!) in order to bring you The Nevermore Haunt.
-While our immediate goals are focused on opening and running a successful event here this October we hope that in the future we can be a part of bringing vitality back to this beautiful historic property and community.
+While our immediate goals are focused on running a successful event here each October we hope that in the future we can be a part of bringing vitality back to this beautiful historic property and community.

 The Carroll Museum – www.carrollmuseums.org